 Dr. Lindsay-Hartz earned her Bachelor of Science degree, in biology, from Brown University in Providence, Rhode Island, in 1970, graduating summa cum laude, and elected to Sigma Xi (a national, academic, scientific honor society).
 After teaching science to junior and senior high school students at the Germantown Friends School in Philadelphia and engaging in neuroscience research at the University of Pennsylvania Psychology Department, she then went on to earn her Masters and her Doctorate (Ph.D., 1980) in Clinical Psychology at Clark University in Massachusetts.
 After receiving honors for her graduate work (National Science Foundation Fellowships, Clark Scholar), she also published several articles and book chapters.
 She has given numerous professional talks nationally and locally.

-Dr. Lindsay-Hartz has been a professor in the doctoral psychology program at Nova Southeastern University, School of Psychology; and currently, she is an affiliate professor at the Counseling Center, University of Miami.
+Dr. Lindsay-Hartz has been a professor in the doctoral psychology program at Nova Southeastern University, School of Psychology, and was an affiliate professor at the Counseling Center, University of Miami.
 She was on the affiliate Medical Staff of Baptist Hospital and South Miami Hospital.
 She was in full-time private practice.
 She also provided supervision of and consultation with other licensed psychotherapists.

 A life-long student of science and psychology, Dr. Lindsay-Hartz made it her mission always to learn the latest approaches, and to continue to learn about new areas.
 She was skilled in a variety of treatment approaches, including in-depth psychoanalytic psychotherapy, interpersonal psychotherapy, mindfulness, cognitive behavioral therapy, and couples therapy.